hauspa/Udacity-React-Nanodegree-Optional-Project-Readable/README.md

 # Project Description

-Optional Project for Udacity's React Nanodegree, with a focus on Redux.
+Readable web app built using React and Redux.
+The app communicates with a Node server and saves data in Redux as well as on the server.
+Users can create posts and comment on a post.
+Users can also then upvote or downvote a post or comment to their liking.
+Posts can be shown and filtered by category.

-Readable App to show and create posts and comments with the ability to use up and downvote.
-This app uses React & Redux.
+A project for Udacity's React Nanodegree, with a focus on Redux.

 <br />